 Are you interested in finding accredited social work degrees in North Carolina to get started on a career that is both service-oriented and recession-proof?
 Not only does the Bureau of Labor Statistics predict faster than average growth in social work nationwide by over 19% before 2022, but North Carolina also is facing a rising demand for qualified social workers.
 In fact, there are already an estimated 18,530 social workers employed in the "Tar Heel State" to help the state's diverse cultural groups alleviate social problems for enhanced well-being.
-If you want to join the ranks of licensed social workers serving communities in North Carolina, read on to find our list of the first third (A-J) of social work degree programs that have been accredited by the CSWE.
+If you want to join the ranks of licensed social workers serving communities in North Carolina, read on to find our list of social work degree programs that have been accredited by the CSWE.

-Online Social Work Programs For You
+Featured Social Work Programs

 Appalachian State University